 A Green Future, Our 25 Year Plan to Improve the Environment

-Written submission by the Directors of the Sustainable Soils Alliance prepared in response to the February 2018 Environmental Audit Committee inquiry.
+Written submission by the Directors of the Sustainable Soils Alliance to the February 2018 Environmental Audit Committee inquiry.

 1. Long-term Strategy

 We are concerned about the lack of detail in the document – which comes across as a series of aspirations rather than a concrete plan.
 The Plan states: by 2030 we want all of England’s soils to be managed sustainably, and we will use natural capital thinking to develop appropriate soil metrics and management approaches - an objective which was first outlined in D’s 2011 strategy document: The Natural Choice: securing the value of nature.
 Yet, there is no indication of what progress, if any, has been achieved over the intervening period, and what are the lessons learnt.

 This aspiration raises further questions.
 It remains unclear what is meant by ‘managed sustainably’ and how ‘natural capital thinking’ might apply to this objective, while the 2030 timeframe seems very ambitious.
 Further clarity is needed about the precise land use or soil quality indicators needed for this and the milestones between now and 2030 that will show whether the policy is on the right track.

 It is our view that in order for this objective to be both achievable and measurable, it needs to be accompanied by a clear legal framework and set of targets – along the lines of those that exist already for air and water - and by a commitment to provide the resources (both people and funds) to support the agencies required to oversee and enforce the framework.
 The government might even consider the creation of a statutory instrument – a ‘Soil Act’ to achieve for their restoration what the Climate Change Act has done for reducing greenhouse gas emissions.